Dieter Luske© 1993 - ISBN 0646138111

 Are you interested in driving your mind exactly to the place where you want to go?
 If you know where to go, that is.

-You just drive around, wasting time, petrol, energy and other things.
+You just drive around, wasting time, petrol and energy.
 Have you ever had a period in your life where you wasted your energy in running around not knowing where to go and what to do, only kept busy by the task of earning a living?
 Are you in this state right now?
 I think it is brave to be aware and to admit what particular state we are in.
 There is nothing wrong with where we are at the moment, it's where we are tomorrow that counts.

 Coming back to driving a car, have you ever had the experience of driving home after a long day at work, and finding yourself in front of your house, without really remembering how you actually got there?